Most of you are probably not aware that today's sermon is significant in a kind of twisted way.

 Revelation 8:1 When He opened the seventh seal, there was silence in heaven for about half an hour.

 This is a time of respite before the judgments.
 And the judgments come from heaven.
-And so, the context is heaven.
+So, the context is heaven.

 Revelation 9:1 Then the fifth angel sounded: And I saw a star fallen from heaven to the earth.
 To him was given the key to the bottomless pit.